ByteSudoer/OS-Dev/Cross-Compiler/Readme.md

 > This script will support Debian(Ubuntu,Mint), Fedora and arch.
 For other disctributions please refer to you distribution package manager and mirros.

-### Downloading Source Code
+### Download Source Code

 - Start by downloading the desired GCC and binutils release
   - [GCC main mirror](https://ftp.gnu.org/gnu/gcc/)
   - [Binutils main mirror](https://ftp.gnu.org/gnu/binutils/)
-- Check what version of GCC and Binutils is already installed in you ditribution
+- Check what versions of GCC and Binutils are already installed in you ditribution

 ```bash
 gcc --version